Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 This isn't the cop playing good, cop, bad cop.

-Yeah, I see the statement.
+Yeah, I got to see the statement.

 I see the statement.